Where are you located?

 Can I cancel an appointment?

 Your time is valuable and so is mine.
-Life happens, and you may need to cancel an appointment or session.
-Please call, text, or email if you need to cancel an appointment.
-If you do not cancel prior to 24 hours of your scheduled appointment time, I will charge you for that missed session.
+Therapy is a commitment you make to yourself.
+It’s also a commitment I make to you in terms of my time and resources, Life happens, and you may need to cancel an appointment.
+Please call, text, or email if you need to cancel a verified appointment.
+If you do not cancel 24 hours prior to your verified appointment time I will charge you for that missed session.

 How do I pay for service?